Juror Scam Emails and Telephone Calls

 This is not a legitimate message from the United States District Court.

 The United States District Court for the Middle District of Tennessee never requests that personal identification information be sent directly in an email response.
 Any legitimate request by our court for information is initiated by formal written correspondence and includes instructions for a juror participant to be authenticated over a secure connection.

 Should you receive a suspicious email like that described above, please do not complete and return it.
-Instead, contact our Jury Administrator at (615) 736-5483 immediately.
+If you receive a telephone call such as that described above, do not make any payment demanded.
+Instead, contact our Jury Administrator at (615) 736-5483 immediately and report the incident.